blockchainsllc/in3-docs/docs/incentivization.md

 ## LoadBalancing

 In an optimal network, each server would handle an equal amount and all clients would have an equal share.
-In order to prevent situations where 80% of the requests come from clients belonging to the same node, while the node only delivers 10% of requests in the network, we need to decrease the score for clients sending more requests than their shares.
+In order to prevent situations where 80% of the requests come from clients belonging to the same node, we need to decrease the score for clients sending more requests than their shares.
 Thus, for each node the weight can be calculated by:

 ```math
 weight_n =  \frac{{\displaystyle\sum_{i=0}^n} C_i \cdot R_n } { {\displaystyle\sum_{i=0}^n} R_i \cdot C_n  }
 ```
-- `$ R_n$` - Number of request servered to one of the clients connected to the node.
+- `$ R_n$` - The number of requests servered to one of the clients connected to the node.
-- `$ {\displaystyle\sum_{i=0}^n} R_i$` - Total number of request servered.
+- `$ {\displaystyle\sum_{i=0}^n} R_i$` - The total number of requests servered.
-- `$ {\displaystyle\sum_{i=0}^n} C_i$` - Total number of capacities of the registered servers.
+- `$ {\displaystyle\sum_{i=0}^n} C_i$` - The total number of capacities of the registered servers.
-- `$ C_n$` - Capacity of the registered node.
+- `$ C_n$` - The capacity of the registered node.

 Each node will update the `$ score$` and the `$weight$` for the other nodes after each check in order to prioritize incoming requests.

 The capacity of a node is the maximal number of parallel request it can handle and is stored in the ServerRegistry.
 This way all clients know the cap and will weigh the nodes accordingly, which leads to stronger servers.
 A node declaring a high capacity will gain a higher score, and its clients will receive more reliable responses.
-On the other hand, if you cannot deliver the load, you may lose your availability as well as your score.
+On the other hand, if a node cannot deliver the load, it may lose its availability as well as its score.

 ## Free Access